transdigiware/blockchain/data-residency.md

 In **Figure 3**, Org C and Org D have created a private data collection, the OrgC-OrgD collection, that allows the organizations to transact without having to share data with Org A, Org B, or the ordering service.
 The key value state data inside this collection is only stored on the peers of Org C and Org D and does not leave Germany.
 However, a hash of the data within the collection is stored on ledger X and shared with the broader channel.
 This means that a hash of the data in the OrgC-OrgD collection is stored on the peers and the ordering service in the United States.

 When considering private data, it is important to understand the difference between **hashed data** and **encrypted data**.
-Encryption uses a two way function to transform data into a form that hides its original value, but can be converted back to the original state.
+Encryption uses a two-way function to transform data into a form that hides its original value, but can be converted back to the original state.
 As an example, when data is sent over a network that is secured using TLS, the data is encrypted using a TLS certificate.
 It is then sent over the network as crypto text, and then decrypted by the recipient.
 The encrypted text contains all the original data, and can be decrypted using a private key.
-However, hashing is a one way function that uses data to create a unique string of numbers and letters.
+However, hashing is a one-way function that uses data to create a unique string of numbers and letters.
 The hashed data cannot be converted back to the original form using the hash.
 To verify the data that created the hash, a recipient needs to create a new hash of the original data using the same hash function, and verify that the hash values match.
 A third party cannot use the hash without a copy of the original data.

 It is important to be aware with this option that while Orgs A and B cannot see the actual ledger data because it is hashed, they are still able to see that Orgs C and D are transacting and can see the volume of transactions that are occurring between them.